zuozhenggh/learning-library/solutions-library/oci-move-improve/mds-connect/mds-connect.md

     ![](./images/2.png "")

 3. Now enter the credentials for MDS Instance.
-Please select the same VCN and public subnet we created in previous lab.
+Please select the same VCN and public subnet you created in previous lab.
 And click Next.

     ![](./images/3.png "")